LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/docs/install/install.md

 3. Notice [Why do we use AI like this?](ai_pricing_explain.md)
 'Door to isekai' is a bridge tool that connects external AI providers with Unreal Engine.
 **We do not provide the AI models directly.
 Please sign up and subscribe to AI providers separately.**
-**Gemini CLI, Claude Desktop offers a free tier.**  Claude code, Codex CLI(GPT) is only available to paid users.
+**Gemini, Qwen, Claude Desktop offers a free tier.**  Claude code, Codex CLI(GPT) is only available to paid users.
 This was a description of each AI provider's fee policy.
 The cost of using AI is determined by each provider (Google, OpenAI, Antropic).
 'Door to Isekai'  tool is operated solely on advertising.
-This means that with Gemini CLI free tier, you can use 'Door to isekai' just by watching ads.
+This means that with Gemini free tier, you can use 'Door to isekai' just by watching ads.
 Alternatively, you can use a local LLM.
 [Local LLM Manual](Local_LLM_install.md)

 4. AI providers offering free tier
    These are AI tools that can be used with 'Door to isekai'.
-   Gemini CLI, Claude Desktop
+   Gemini, Qwen, Claude Desktop

 ### [Goto Next Step : How to use](https://github.com/LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/blob/main/docs/howtouse/howtouse.md)